How Long Does It Take To Recover From a Tummy Tuck & Answers to Other FAQs

 You will have a binder in place for 2 weeks, which is a supportive elastic band around your waist.
 This keeps light pressure on your abdomen while you heal.
 There are drains in place for 1 week in most cases to remove any fluid from the surgical area.
 You can shower the day after surgery but need to avoid bathing or swimming for a couple of weeks.

-Most people can drive after 10 days and can be back at work in 2 weeks, depending on their job requirements.
-It is important to avoid any lifting for 4 to 5 weeks after your tummy tuck while the muscles heal.
+Most tummy tuck patients can drive after 10 days and return to work in 2 weeks, depending on their job requirements.
+It is important to avoid any lifting for 4 to 5 weeks after a tummy tuck while the muscles heal.

 Your results will become more apparent in the month after your tummy tuck.
 The bruising and swelling from the procedure will gradually subside, and you will feel more like yourself.
-The scar will gradually fade for several months after the procedure, and it is best to avoid sunlight on the scar for several months.
+The scar will fade gradually over the first several months; it is best to keep it out of the sun during this time.
 Before you know it, you will be able to wear the clothes that you always wanted to and have your body back.